dr0p/emacs-dotfiles/README.md

 emacs-dotfiles
 ==============

-That my another attempt to switch from few years of using vim to emacs.
+That's my another attempt to switch from few years of using vim to emacs.

 Any feedback is welcome.